lovishaggarwal/SpeedFeed-Images/README.md

 # SpeedFeed-Images
-SpeedFeed Images and features only
+SpeedFeed Images and features only.
+Code not shared due to developer-client NDA.